canjs/canjs/guides/getting-started-tutorial/creating-the-menu-component.md

 });
 ```

-We've included a new attribute on the definition of our can.Component, above:
+We've included a new attribute on the definition of our `can.Component`, above:
 the "events" attribute.
 The events attribute allows you to define listeners
-for events on your can.Component.
+for events on your `can.Component`.
 These events can be DOM events, such as
-"click", events in the lifecycle of the can.Component, or properties on the
+"click", events in the lifecycle of the `can.Component`, or properties on the
 component's scope.
 References to the scope from the events attribute are
 obtained from the `this` keyword, as follows: `this.scope`.

 In the code above, we listened for the "inserted" event.
 This is a
-can.Component lifecycle event that fires when the component has been inserted
+`can.Component` lifecycle event that fires when the component has been inserted
 into the DOM.

-Similar to the can.Model findAll function, the findOne function takes a parameters
+Similar to `can.Model.findAll`, `findOne` takes a parameters
 object as its first argument.
 Optionally, you can pass in two callback
 functions: the first being the success function and the second being the error
 function.
-The success function receives the object returned by the findOne
+The success function receives the object returned by the `findOne`
-call as the first parameter in its function signature.
+call as the first parameter in its call signature.
 The error function
 receives the [XMLHttpRequest object](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)
-as the first parameter in its function
+as the first parameter in its call signature.
+If the `findOne` operation is
-signature.
-If the findOne operation is successful, the success function will be
+successful, the success function will be called.
+Otherwise, the error function
-called.
-Otherwise, the error function is called.
+is called.

-In the example above, we create an observable can.Map object.
+In the example above, we create an observable `can.Map` object.
 We create an
-instance of that object and assign it to the can.Component's scope.
+instance of that object and assign it to the `can.Component`'s scope.
 Because
-the can.Map object is observable, when we later update it's menuData property,
+the `can.Map` object is observable, when we later update it's menuData property,
-the update is broadcast to the system and the menu can.Component is refreshed
+the update is broadcast to the system and the menu `can.Component` is refreshed
 with the menu data returned from the findOne function.
 There is currently no
-implicit function for calling can.Model.findOne.
+implicit function for calling `can.Model.findOne`.
 You must use the function
 described above.

 Let's connect all of this to a view template.
-Staying in the menu folder,
+Staying in the `site_menu` folder,
 create a template file called `site_menu.stache`, as follows:

 ```